 In fulfilling its mandate, the OAC serves one of the most diverse cultural, racial, linguistic and Aboriginal populations in Canada.
 Through its programs and services, the OAC supports artists, organizations and communities across Ontario, and welcomes all forms of artistic expression and practice.

 - Block Grants to Book Publishers is open to Ontario-based, Canadian-owned, editorially independent publishers who have been in operation for a minimum of two years and have published at least eight eligible titles.
 This program does not fund single titles.

-- Periodicals supports Ontario-based, Canadian-owned periodicals, including free-circulation and online magazines, that have published at least three issues devoted to original Canadian fiction, poetry or critical commentary on Canadian contemporary arts, culture and society.
+- Magazines – Operating supports Ontario-based, Canadian-owned magazines, including free-circulation and online publications, that have published at least three issues devoted to original Canadian fiction, poetry or critical commentary on Canadian contemporary arts, culture and society.

 - Word of Mouth provides support to Ontario-based professional literary and storytelling artists and ad hoc groups that create, record and tour dub, sound or performance poetry, storytelling or other oral literature forms.